Our pick of Devon’s top cafés will have you brunching, lunching or taking a break in style

 Inspired by the colours and patterns of Mexico, the café and building is a living work of art – you’ll notice something new on every visit.
 Three floors have become a hub for writers, musicians, actors and coffee lovers to get together for conversation, live music and work meetings.
 Exhibitions, workshops and children’s singalong sessions keep the café alive.
 The dog-friendly courtyard provides a secluded outdoor space.

 Among the sweet and savoury options for breakfast and lunch are waffles, flapjacks, soups and croissants.
-A selection of coffees, teas, and soft and alcoholic drinks are also available.
+A selection of ethically sourced coffees, teas and hot chocolate, as well as fresh fruit smoothies and milkshakes are available.

 Breakfast, lunch, refreshing drinks and your daily caffeine fix are all served from this warm and inviting café.
 Fresh produce comes from Devon or Cornwall, where possible, alongside quality suppliers.